SELECT FROM <model> PREDICTION JOIN (DMX)

 Example 3: Predicting Associations

 The following example shows how to create a prediction by using a model that is built from the Microsoft Association algorithm.
 Predictions on an association model can be used to recommend related products.
-For example, the following query returns the three products that are most likely to be purchased together:
+For example, the following query returns the three products that are most likely to be purchased together with the following three products:

 Mountain Bottle Cage